 Your sense of their ability will be influenced by your sense of agency knowledge in technical, design and management fields.
 But knowledge is nothing without proper execution.

 15. What about time frame?

 This is one of the all-time popular questions.
 Can something be done fast and good, but also cheap?
 Here’s the thing.
 Every agency can do almost everything very fast.
 But it will cost a lot.
-Because the agency will have some outstanding costs.
+Because the web development agency will have some outstanding costs.

 There is the cost of paying overtime work for developers, designers, and everybody involved in that project.
 Why overtime?
 Agency has every process in development organized as efficiently as possible.
 When they give you their estimation of time needed for that work, they probably have a very good reason for that time frame.

 They have planned for all the time needed for all stages of development – from idea stage and design, through development and testing, to the release of the finished project.
 If you want to shorten that time, you will probably have to pay extra.

 If the agency gives you a suspiciously short timeframe, there’s probably something strange going on.
 Yes, they can have many free developers at that time.
 But, there are some things that can not be accelerated.
 For example – testing stages in the process of development.